 Acceptance of enrolment, evidenced by confirmation of the Student’s booking, will constitute a legally binding agreement, governed by English Law, for the period specified on the enrolment form.

 The enrolment fee of £65 is payable at the time of booking by all individual students.
-In addition, if the Student has booked residential accommodation, a non-refundable deposit of £40 per night is payable at the time of booking to confirm the place.
+In addition, a non-refundable deposit of 10% of the total invoice value for homestay bookings and £40 per student per night for residential bookings is required to confirm the place.
 All fees in respect of the services specified on the Application for Enrolment are due for payment in full 40 days before the starting date.
 If the enrolment is made less than 40 days before the starting date, then the fees are payable at the time of enrolment.
 Lewis School reserves the right not to provide such services in the event that all such fees have not been paid by the starting date.
 For payment by bank transfer, please contact us to receive our bank details.
 You must pay all bank charges.
 Please check with your bank when you make the transfer.
 It is essential that the student’s name and invoice number are clearly stated on the bank transfer documentation.
+Please see

 Please see How to Pay